Argha-Nilanjon-Nondi/internship-vote-registration/readme.md

 # Vote registration

-It is a simple quize app which I built in my frontend internship.
+It is a form app which I built in my frontend internship.

 <br>